Trinidad and Tobago at the 2023 Pan American Games

 Trinidad and Tobago is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This will be Trinidad and Tobago's 18th appearance at the Pan American Games, having missed only the 1959 edition.

+Track cyclist Nicholas Paul and boxer Tiana Guy were the country's flagbearers during the opening ceremony.
+Meanwhile, golfer Christopher Richards was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Medallists

+The following Trinidadian competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

+Badminton

+Trinidad and Tobago qualified a team of two athletes (one man and one woman).